Flight Distance (hip-hop group)

 Flight Distance was an underground hip hop group from Ottawa, Ontario, Canada.
 The group consisted of MC Patience, DJ Calkuta, and MC/producer Bender, who was a former King of the Dot champion.
-Flight Distance released three albums over the course of their career: Run for Your Lives! in 2005, Bad Information in 2011, and High Priests of Low-Life in 2014.
-As of December 2014, they had begun work on their fourth album, entitled Harmony Chlorine, and were still working on it at the time of Bender's unexpected death on March 1, 2018.
+Flight Distance released three albums throughout their career: Run for Your Lives! in 2005, Bad Information in 2011, and High Priests of Low-Life in 2014.
+As of December 2014, they had begun work on their fourth album, titled Harmony Chlorine, and continued working on it at the time of Bender's unexpected death on March 1, 2018.